DWELLING TYPES

 Two storey detached secondary dwelling

-to rear or side of property
+added to rear or side of existing dwelling

 125-145m2